 The WISP Unit in Arusha ensures the continuity of functions related to the protection and support of witnesses who have testified before the ICTR as well as those who may testify before the Mechanism at this branch location.
-At the ICTR, approximately 3,400 witnesses have testified and assisted the Tribunal in carrying out its mandate to prosecute persons responsible for genocide and serious violations of international humanitarian law committed in and around the territory of Rwanda in 1994.
-Currently, the WISP Unit in Arusha provides assistance to about 3,300 witnesses of the ICTR and the Mechanism, as some of the witnesses are now deceased.
-Almost eighty-eight per cent of the witnesses are currently in the age range of 35-70 years.
-Twenty-three per cent of the witnesses are female.
+At the ICTR, approximately 2,200 witnesses have testified and assisted the Tribunal in carrying out its mandate to prosecute persons responsible for genocide and serious violations of international humanitarian law committed in and around the territory of Rwanda in 1994.
+Currently, the WISP Unit in Arusha provides assistance to about 1,500 witnesses of the ICTR and the Mechanism, as some of the witnesses are now deceased.
+Almost 88 per cent of the witnesses are currently in the age range of 35-70 years, while 23 per cent of the witnesses are female.

 A key aspect of the mandate of the WISP Unit in Arusha is protection facilitation.
 These measures are deployed in order to reduce the risks associated with testifying and to help ensure that the experience of testifying caused the least possible trauma or harm to the witness.
-Eighty-four per cent of the witnesses, including detainees, have benefited from protection measures as ordered by Trial Chambers and testified through alternative procedures.
-For instance, 77 witnesses have testified via video link and eleven witnesses have testified through statements given under Rule 92 bis of the ICTR Rules of Procedure and Evidence.
+Eighty-four per cent of witnesses, including detainees, have benefited from protection measures as ordered by Trial Chambers and testified through alternative procedures.
+The remaining 16 per cent of the witnesses who were not provided protection consisted of experts, non-protected witnesses, including detainees, and witnesses who otherwise waived protection.
+For instance, 77 witnesses have testified via video link and 69 witnesses have testified through statements given under Rule 92 bis of the ICTR Rules of Procedure and Evidence.
 Several witnesses have benefited from relocation measures as well.
-The remaining seventeen per cent of the witnesses who were not provided protection consisted of experts, non-protected detainees, and witnesses who otherwise waived protection.

 Medical and Psychosocial Support